|Devices per license||2019-09-30T21:00:00.000Z|

 - Order annual subscription – it will save you 20% of VPN cost.
 Need a service for a few days?
 You can either use a free version or get a 1-month subscription and ask for a partial refund.

 - Every server has its own list of features supported – functionality depends on location, too.
-Check out this page to find out which tariff plans and servers include the required features.
+Make sure your chosen plan includes the required features.

 - If you need absolute anonymity, register an account in ProtonVPN using a Proton Mail email address.